 What is the Maureen’s Haven Homeless Outreach Program?

-Upon arrival to the host site, the homeless guests are welcomed and are registered by church volunteers.
+Upon arrival at the host site, the homeless guests are welcomed and are registered by church volunteers.
 Guests then proceed to the sleeping areas to claim their bed and put down their personal belongings.

-Volunteers who have been preparing a nutritous, hot dinner for both the guests and volunteers are ready to serve 30 to 50* people by 7:00 pm.
+Volunteers who have been preparing a nutritious, hot dinner for both the guests and volunteers are ready to serve 30 to 50* people by 7:00 pm.
 Everyone sits down together for dinner and shares this opportunity for fellowship.

 After dinner guests are given the opportunity to attend an AA Meeting*, take a hot shower*, get warm clothes, consult with a medical professional or social worker*, play board games, attend an English (ESL) Class, watch a movie or just rest.